Future-Dependent Value-Based Off-Policy Evaluation in POMDPs: Introduction

-Our goal is to develop practical, highly-flexible and sample-efficient OPE methods that work in large-scale POMDPs without suffering the curse of horizon.
+The goal of this paper is to devise practical and efficient OPE methods in large partially observable environments, while breaking the curse of horizon.
 As a first step, we restrict our attention to the evaluation of short memory-based policies that take several recent observations instead of the entire history as inputs.
 Short memory-based policies are widely used in practice, since maintaining the whole previous observation leads to a well-known computational challenge dubbed as the curse of history \citep{pineau2006anytime,golowich2022planning}.
-For instance, the deep-Q network algorithm (DQN) stacked 4 game frames together to train the optimal policy in Atari \citep{mnih2013playing}.
-Open AI Five uses a window of length 16 for policy learning \cite{berner2019dota}.
-We remark that even if we focus on evaluating short-memory (or memory-less) policies, na\"ive methods such as SIS and SDR still suffer from the curse of horizon.
+For example, in the deep Q-network (DQN) algorithm, four game frames are stacked together to train the optimal policy in Atari \citep{mnih2013playing}, while Open AI Five uses a window of length 16 \citep{berner2019dota}.
+Even when considering the evaluation of policies with short-memory or memory-less characteristics (i.e., policies that depend solely on current observations), na\"ive methods such as SIS, SDR, and FQE still suffer from the curse of horizon\footnote{Notice that even when restricting to short-memory policies, it is necessary to use the entire history instead of the short memory as the state to meet the Markov property.}.

-Our contributions are as follows.
-Methodologically, our proposal is the first to consistently evaluate short-memory policies in POMDPs that permits flexible function approximation and does not suffer from the curse of horizon.
-Compared to existing model-based methods that learn system dynamics via linear models in POMDPs \citep{boots2011closing,boots2013hilbert}, our proposal is model-free and allows for general function approximation.
-Compared to existing OPE methods developed in MDPs that do not suffer from the curse of horizon \citep{nachum2019dualdice,uehara2020minimax,chen2019information}, our proposal is consistent under partial observability and remains valid when the state is fully observed.
-A key ingredient of our method lies in introducing learnable value functions that are identifiable under partial observability.
-These functions play similar roles as classical value functions in fully-observable MDPs.
-They are defined as solutions to certain conditional moment equations that involve both past and future observations.
-We further develop minimax learning methods to estimate these learnable value functions.